X11Libre/xf86-video-suncg14/README.md

 xf86-video-suncg14 - CG14 video driver for the Xorg X server
 ------------------------------------------------------------

+The suncg14 driver supports the built-in frame buffer in the SPARCstation 10sx and SPARCstation 20 workstations.

 All questions regarding this software should be directed at the Xorg mailing list: